 To prove your doctor is responsible for your pain and suffering, you need to hire an experienced attorney who can show the court that your doctor really should have known better than to make the diagnosis they did.

 Hopefully, it’s never necessary, but now you know what bladder cancer entails.
-If you are the victim of medical malpractice, make sure you hire a lawyer ASAP.
+If you are the victim of medical malpractice, make sure you hire a lawyer as soon as possible.